drkarim/lassy/README.md

 # Lassy
 <p>
-Lassy is a C++ library useful for interrogating the image around an object of interest using a surface normal analysis.
+Lassy is a C++ library useful for interrogating the image around an object of interest using surface normal analysis.
 This is performed using point or vertex normal profiles of the surface mesh.

 In a typical use case, a surface of the 3D object of interest is generated.
 The surface normal intensity profiles are then used for interrogating the 3D image around the object of interest.